zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone11.md

   resource record’s data to a single contiguous string, as specified in [RFC 7208, section 3.3][RFC7208#3.3].

-* "macro" - The term is used to refer to the macros permissible in SPF domain-specs, as specified in [RFC 7208, section 7][RFC7208#7].

 * "passing the syntax check" - The term is used in this document to refer to text that is valid according to the ABNF grammar published in [RFC 7208][RFC7208] starting from [section 4.5][RFC7208#4.5].

 * "using Method" - The term is used when data is fetched using the defined [Method][Methods].

-* "SPF term" - The term is used to refer to either an SPF mechanism as defined in [RFC 7208, section 5][RFC7208#5] or an SPF modifier as defined in [RFC 7208, section 6][RFC7208#6].

 [Argument list]:                        https://github.com/zonemaster/zonemaster-engine/blob/master/docs/logentry_args.md
 [argument]:                             #terminology